 The front drive actuator is located on the right side of the front drive input housing.
-With the engine stopped and the ignition switch in the ON position, a momentary "whirring" sound can be heard each time the front drive selector switch is shifted.
-If no sound is heard, see Section 5.
+With the engine stopped and the ignition switch in the ON position, a momentary "whirring" sound can be heard each time the drive select switch is shifted.
+If no sound is heard, see the Electrical System section.
 If the actuator runs constantly or makes squealing or grinding sounds, the actuator must be replaced.

-- 1. Select LOCK on the drive select switch; then disconnect the connector on the actuator harness. - 2.
+- Select LOCK on the drive select switch; then disconnect the connector on the actuator harness. - 2.
 Using a T-30 torx wrench, remove the mounting cap screw from the driveshaft side of the actuator.